A Grey Literature Review of AI-Native Applications: Results

 \subsection{Quality attributes (RQ2)}

-Our analysis of the grey literature reveals a distinct hierarchy of quality attributes critical to the success of AI-native applications.
+The analysis of the grey literature reveals a distinct hierarchy of quality attributes critical to the success of AI-native applications.
 While many of these attributes are well established in traditional software engineering, their prioritization, interpretation, and interdependencies are fundamentally reshaped by the central role of AI.
-These findings indicate a shift from a purely deterministic conception of software quality toward one that embraces the probabilistic and data-driven nature inherent to AI-native applications.
+We identified concerned quality attributes for AI-native applications from the reviewed GL sources, as shown in Table~\ref{Tabfig5}.
+At the forefront of developer concerns are attributes that form the foundation of any robust software system. \textbf{Maintainability and Scalability} emerged as the most frequently cited quality attribute, closely followed by \textbf{Performance and Efficiency} and \textbf{Reliability and Robustness} (see Figure~\ref{fig5}).
+This indicates that the AI-native application paradigm does not abandon traditional software engineering principles but rather amplifies their significance.